National Sickie Day Predicted to Cost Employers £34 million The True Cost Of Sickness Absence on National Sickie Day Update

 • One employee said he only had one pair of work trousers and that they were wet because his mum has washed them, so he couldn’t make it into the office

-• A worker said they needed new tyres on their car and it would otherwise be illegal for them to drive to work
+• An employee said they needed new tyres on their car and it would otherwise be illegal for them to drive to work

 • One worker said he couldn’t afford to put petrol in his car to get to work